UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Is hard water safe to drink?

 Yes, drinking hard water is completely safe for your health.
-In fact, the calcium and magnesium present can actually contribute to your recommended daily dietary needs.
+In fact, the natural calcium and magnesium present can actually contribute to your recommended daily dietary needs.
 However, the heavy mineral concentration often gives the water a metallic or chalky taste that some people find unpleasant.

 How quickly does hard water damage pipes?

-The rate of damage heavily depends on your specific Grains Per Gallon (GPG) level.
+The rate of damage heavily depends on your specific grains per gallon (gpg) level.
 However, even with moderately hard water, minor scale buildup can begin restricting pipe flow and reducing appliance efficiency within just a few years.

 What is the most eco-friendly way to remove hard water stains?